aaronERA/IT-Essentials/README.md

 - **Flexible:** VirtualBox can be used to create virtual environments for a wide range of use cases, from testing and development to running legacy applications.
 - **Cross-Platform:** VirtualBox can run on Windows, macOS, Linux, and Solaris.

-### Getting Started with VirtualBox

-To get started with VirtualBox, you'll need to download and install it on your machine.
-Visit the [official VirtualBox website](https://www.virtualbox.org/) for installation instructions and documentation.
+Visit the [official VirtualBox website](https://www.virtualbox.org/) for documentation.

 ## 📡 Telecommunications